Photo: Disinformation Business by Sofiya Voznaya

 Can someone’s political identity actually affect their ability to process information?
 The answer lies in a cognitive phenomenon known as partisanship.
 While identifying with social groups is an essential and healthy part of life, it can become a problem when the group’s beliefs are at odds with reality.
 So how can we recognize and combat partisanship?
 Jay Van Bavel shares helpful strategies.

-The best education we can give ourselves is to train our mind to think: critically, differently, and deeply.
-To quote Einstein, we cannot solve our problems with the same thinking we used when we created them.
+The best education we can give ourselves is to train our mind to think critically, differently, and deeply.

 Learn about your own bias and how it compares with others.
 AllSides Media Bias Ratings help you to easily identify different perspectives so you can get the full picture and think for yourself.